 StatsRef is a free, web-based statistical analysis resource.
 It provides a comprehensive guide to statistical concepts, methods and tools, with many examples being provided using a variety of software tools such as R, MATLab and SPSS to clarify the concepts discussed.
 It aims to be comprehensive in terms of concepts and techniques (but not necessarily exhaustive), representative and independent in terms of software tools, and above all practical in terms of application and implementation.

 Click here for the free StatsRef Handbook Online

 Who is StatsRef for?

 This free website and service is funded with the assistance of sales of the downloadable special PDF (printable and non-printable) versions of the Handbook.
-Hard copies of the handbook are not available but may be printed from the appropriate downloadable special PDF.
-These versions may be ordered here
+Hard copies of the Handbook are now available or may be printed from the appropriate downloadable special PDF.
+These versions and related publications may be ordered here

 Timeline of Statistics